 What information do we collect?

 When you subscribe to the Baily’s Hunting Directory Web site, or when another individual or organisation purchase a subscription on your behalf, we collect your personal information, including your first name, surname, email address, telephone number and postal address.
 We hold and use this information to fulfil our obligations to you and to improve the service we provide and for no other purposes.

 In accordance with the PCI regulations (as amended) We DO NOT store any credit card information whatsoever.

 We may occasionally contact you by email, post or telephone in relation to providing assistace with your subscription or registration.
 You may opt out of receiving any information from us at any time by sending an email to firstname.lastname@example.org.

 We keep your personal information for as long as necessary to fulfil our obligations to you and protect our legal interests.
 You have the right to ask for that information to be removed at any time.

-The details of Bailys Hunt Data is only availble to verified legimate subscribers.
+The details of Bailys Hunt Data is only available to verified legimate subscribers.

 Hunt data information is covered under the GDPR derogation ‘Archiving in the public interest’.
 Under this provision, data is processed to secure the permanent availability of recorded memory, in other words, evidence and information, for a wide range of current and potential future purposes, including: